justarandomgeek/vscode-factoriomod-debug/workspace.md

 ## Workspace Layout

-I open the Factorio `mods` directory as the root of my workspace in VSCode, and check out each mod's git repo directoy into that.
+I open the Factorio `mods` directory as the root of my workspace in VSCode, and check out each mod's git repo directory into that.
 This simplifies debugger config as it is able to detect `mod-list.json` in the workspace and automatically configure all unspecified `modsPath`s in `launch.json`.

   * `mods/`
     * `.vscode/`